garnier94/Concurrent_RNN/README.md

 # Concurrent RNN

-This code needs to be improved, refactored and commented.
-I'm currently working on it.
+This code has been improved in https://github.com/garnier94/Concurrent_Neural_Network.